Darlaghat: Darlaghat Wildlife Sanctuary

 Darlaghat Wildlife Sanctuary was set up in 1974 in Solan Distinct.
 It covers an area of about 6 km2.
 Subtropical and temperate forest are found in this tract in which many species of birds and animal live such as Kaleej and Chukor.
-Visitors can see black bears, sambhals, wild boars, red jungle fowls, barking deer and various migratory birds here.
+Visitors can see black bears, sambar deer, wild boars, red jungle fowls, barking deer and various migratory birds here.
 Himachal Pradesh Tourism Development Corporation organises various eco-treks here.